What Is A Chi Alpha Internship, or CMIT?

 - A bachelor's degree from an accredited college or university.

-- The ability to commit 10 months of full time service to Chi Alpha ministry.
+- A willingness to commit 10 months of full time service to Chi Alpha ministry.

-- The ability to raise full financial partnership for the duration of the the program.
+- A willingness to raise full financial partnership for the duration of the the program (and beyond it).

 - A willingness to be immersed in secular campus ministry.